ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Performance Improvement Plans (PIPs)

-Performance improvement plans, commonly referred to as PIPs, are a tool that provides structure to either improve an employee s performance or fire them.
+Performance improvement plans, commonly referred to as PIPs, are a tool that provides structure to either improve an employee's performance or fire them.
 Some key aspects of PIPs:

-* Everyone on your team should understand your company s PIP process.
+* Everyone on your team should understand your company's PIP process.
 * Many people go into work with the same searing questions at the back of their minds: Will I be fired today? or Am I doing well enough?
 * Knowing that their company has a formal process for firing employees that includes an opportunity for correction can help reduce these anxieties.
 * PIPs should only be used in a genuine attempt to address *and* improve underperformance, as they demand a significant effort from both the employee and the manager.